-As a college committed to "Educating Tomorrow's Workforce," we offer degree and certificate options to prepare you for a challenging and rewarding future.
-You will receive hands-on training by faculty members who are experts in their respective fields, who maintain strong ties with business and industry and who pay attention to current trends.
-CPTC graduates are highly regarded by employers for their relevant knowledge and technical skills.
+At CPTC, we are committed to "Educating Tomorrow's Workforce."
+Our 120 degree and certificate options will provide you hands-on training with faculty members who are experts in their respective fields, who maintain strong ties with business and industry and who pay attention to current trends.
+Our graduates are highly regarded by employers for their relevant knowledge and technical skills.